 Deferred financing costs are amortized to interest expense over the term of the related credit agreement.
-Amortization expense in fiscal 2017, fiscal 2016 and fiscal 2015 was \$40.4 thousand, \$27.0 thousand, and \$27.0 thousand, respectively.
-As of February 3, 2018 and January 28, 2017, the Company had an immaterial balance remaining on the balance sheet.
+Amortization expense in fiscal 2017 and fiscal 2016 was \$40.4 thousand and \$27.0 thousand, respectively.
+As of February 2, 2019 and February 3, 2018, the Company had an immaterial balance remaining on the balance sheet.

-(j) Leases
+(i) Operating Leases

 The Company leases store locations, distribution centers, the corporate headquarters and equipment used in its operations and evaluates and classifies its leases as operating or capital leases for financial reporting purposes.
 Any assets held under a capital lease are included in property and equipment, net.
-As of February 3, 2018 and January 28, 2017, the Company had no material capital leases.

 Operating lease expense is recorded on a straight-line basis over the lease term.
 At the inception of a lease, the Company determines the lease term, which includes periods under the exercise of renewal options that are reasonably assured.
 Renewal options are exercised at the Company's sole discretion.
 In September 2016, the Company signed a 15 year lease for a new corporate headquarters location in Philadelphia, Pennsylvania.
 The Company currently occupies approximately 117,000 square feet of office space and will expand into approximately 50,000 square feet of additional office space by no later than 2020.
 The lease agreement expires in early 2033 with three successive options to renew for additional term up to approximately fifteen years.
 The distribution center in Olive Branch, Mississippi is leased under a lease agreement expiring in 2022 with options to renew for three successive five-year periods.
 The distribution center in Pedricktown, New Jersey is leased under a lease agreement expiring in 2025 with options to renew for three successive five-year periods.
-Generally, the Company's store leases have expected lease terms of ten years, which are comprised of an initial term of ten years or an initial term of five years and one assumed five-year extension, resulting in a ten-year life.
+Generally, the Company's store leases have expected lease terms of ten years, which are comprised of an initial term of ten years or an initial term of five years and one assumed five -year extension, resulting in a ten -year life.
 The expected lease term is used to determine whether a lease is capital or operating and to calculate straight-line rent expense.